Mannjamin/Clay/README.md

 ### {{signature}}
 > Syntax: {{signature typeOfFile}}

-Inserts a small signature indicating the page was generated with clay, supports typeOfFile being html, css or js.
+Inserts a small signature indicating the page was generated with Clay, supports typeOfFile being html, css or js.

 # Generating a page from a template